SRD-Archive/srd-archive/Heroic Cairn/Heroic Cairn.md

 **Cleric:** You always find help and resources in the temple of your deity but stay in line with the dogma of your religion or be disfavored.
 You can invoke the divine power, brandishing your holy symbol, to repel undead (creatures Save WIL to resist).
-Priests know 2 Cantrip spells.
+Clerics know 2 Cantrip spells.

 **Druid:** You belong to the wild lands and feel uncomfortable in cities.
 You worship the elements and the old bestial deities.
 You can communicate with animals and always find resources in the wilderness.
-You can shape-shift into your totem animal (get 1 Fatigue when you shift back).
-Druids know 2 Cantrip spells.
+You have two options: 1) **Spellweaver Druids**, that can shape-shift into one type of animal and know 2 Cantrip spells.
+Or 2) **Wildform Druids**, that can shape-shift into any animal, but cannot use Cantrips.
+For all Druids, shap-shifting costs 1 Fatigue.
+Taking **critical damage** causes a Druid to revert back to their human form.

 **Paladin:** As a sacred warrior of your faith you will be obeyed by zealots.
 Priests will favor you but if you step out of the line you will fall in disgrace.
 You dedicate your life to the cult and sworn vow of humility (you should not hoard treasures).
 Once per day you can Lay on Hands on someone to cure disease, poison or heal 1d6 STR.
-Paladins gain no Cantrips.
+Paladins do not know any Cantrips.

 Character creation:

 * Salvation Grace: Once per day you heal 1D6 to any abilities but you became Deprived until you take the time to mediate, pray or sleep.
-* Miracles: you can choose 3 spells related to your religion to cast without Spellbooks while holding your holy symbol.
+* Miracles: Every day, you can choose 3 Cleric spells related to your religion to cast without Spellbooks while holding your holy symbol.

 Starting Gear: